George P. Mahoney

 George Perry Mahoney (December 16, 1901 – March 18, 1989) was an Irish American Catholic building contractor and Democratic Party politician from the State of Maryland.
 A perennial candidate, Mahoney is perhaps most famous as the Democratic nominee for Governor of Maryland in 1966.
-In his campaign he used the slogan "Your home is your castle; protect it."
+In his campaign he used the slogan "Your home is your castle; protect it".

 Early life and career

 Mahoney was born in Baltimore, the son of William D. Mahoney and Matilda "Cook" Mahoney.
 He married Abigail Catherine O'Donnell (died in 1963) on November 24, 1927, and later Ann Matilda Fagg.
-He married his third wife, plastic surgeon Dr. Linda Frank, in 1981.
+He married his third wife, plastic surgeon Linda Frank, in 1981.
 He worked as an engineer, construction executive, and real estate developer.

 Under Maryland Governor Herbert O'Conor (a fellow Irish American from Baltimore's 10th ward), Mahoney was appointed a member of the State Racing Commission, where he made a name for himself accusing the industry of fixing horse races by injecting horses with stimulants and narcotics.
 He was later named chairman by Governor O'Conor.
-In 1950 he served as a member of the Democratic National Committee from Maryland.
-Mahoney was also a delegate from Maryland for Democratic National Conventions in 1952, 1956, 1960, and 1964.
+In 1950, he served as a member of the Democratic National Committee from Maryland.
+Mahoney was also a delegate from Maryland for Democratic National Conventions in 1952, 1956, 1960 and 1964.
 Mahoney was a member of the Ancient Order of Hibernians, Benevolent and Protective Order of Elks and Friendly Sons of St. Patrick.